Step 6 - Configure the Stylesheet

 You should now see the fully expanded list of layers defined in the Protomaps stylesheet.
 It is a lot!

-Note: Maplibre renders these layers in order from top to bottom, so the last layer in the list will render on top.
+Note: MapLibre renders these layers in order from top to bottom, so the last layer in the list will render on top.

-The position a layer has in the render order is commonly referred to as the z-order
+The position a layer has in the render order is commonly referred to as the z-order.

 Observe the z-orders of various layers in this stylesheet.
 For any basemap the order will generally be: